VaiBobSanu21/Vaibhav_BlueStampPortfolio/index.md

 # Ball-Tracking Robot
 Have you ever wondered about how Tesla vehicles are able to track every single object they encounter?
+The project I chose is the ball-tracking robot.
 The ball-tracking robot can also carry out the same function with a smaller size.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|